open-telemetry/opentelemetry-collector-contrib/CONTRIBUTING.md

 #### Code Owners

 In many cases, the code owners for an issue are the best resource to help determine the root cause of a bug or whether an enhancement is fit to be added to a component.
-Code owners will be notified by repository automation when:
+Code owners will be notified by repository automations when:

 * a component label is added to an issue
 * an issue is opened